11gscanlan/Advanced-Game-Programming_Documentation/week 4.md

 So I began brainstorming, my immediate thoughts were directed at the Morph Ball, as that ability is a staple of the metroid series, I needed a way to have a mechanic similar to that, without being a direct copy.
 I remembered some old Newgrounds flash games I used to play, one of which being Slime Labs; that has the player rolling around and platforming as a slime ball, squeezing through vents, and navigating the environment.
 So I had a great idea; to retheme the player character into a slime humanoid, and turn the morph ball into the player reforming back into their original slime ball form, allowing them to roll around and fit into smaller gaps that they couldn't normally.

+I used a material I had created last year for the technical art unit, where the mesh's faces extrude towards nearby surfaces to replicate the extrusion a slime ball would face when pushed against the ground.

 ![alt text](IMG_SlimeBallShowcase.png)